kawsark/terraform-vmware-assets/README.md

 # terraform-vmware-assets
-Repo for VMware vSphere provisioning with Terraform
+Repo for VMware vSphere provisioning with Terraform.
+- This repo uses 2 embedded modules: Tags and VM

 ### Export environment variables for VMware vSphere provider
 ```